logjxn/ISOx/README.md

 ## Why

 I distro-hop a lot.
-Arch, Debian, and various others across laptops, tablets, Pis, and spare hardware.
+Arch, Debian, Kali, and various others across laptops, tablets, Pis, and spare hardware.
 Manually visiting each project's download page, picking a mirror, and copy-pasting checksums to verify against every time got tedious enough that I started skipping the verification step entirely.
 That can be an integrity risk (corrupted downloads, tampered mirrors, interrupted transfers), so I built a tool that automates the whole pipeline and makes verification the default, not an extra step.

 ## Features

-- **Config-driven distro support** - supported distros (mirrors, checksum filename, hash algorithm) are defined in `distros.json`, not hardcoded in the script, meaning adding a new distro is a data change, not a code change.
+- **Config-driven distro support** - supported distros (mirrors, checksum filename, hash algorithm, and how to locate the ISO filename) are defined in `distros.json`, not hardcoded in the script, meaning adding a new distro is a data change, not a code change.
 - **Mirror speed checks** - Uses download sampling (2MB) to run a quick check on the fastest mirror throughput, then downloads from that.
 - **Streamed downloads** - files are downloaded in 8KB chunks (`requests` with `stream=True`) rather than loaded into memory all at once, so multi-GB ISOs don't blow up RAM usage.
 - **Checksum verification** - after downloading, the tool recomputes the file's hash (chunked, via `hashlib`) and compares it against the official hash published by the distro, using whichever algorithm that distro publishes (SHA256, SHA512, etc.).